acg-team/tral/easy_setup/README.md

 ### Installation of TRAL with "git"

-Currently the version provided in "pypi" is not up-to-date, therefore it is recommended to install TRAL with "git".
+Currently the version provided in "pypi" is not up-to-date, therefore it is recommended to install TRAL with python setup.py install "setup".

 ```
-sudo ./setupTRAL.sh git
+sudo ./setupTRAL.sh setup
 ```
 If you haven't git installed, you may need install git or to download the github repository manually (https://github.com/acg-team/tral.git).